domonda/api/README.md

 }
 ```

-If `confirmedBy` is set to a non-empty string then all values from the JSON
+If `confirmedBy` is set to a non-empty string, then all values from the JSON
-will be marked as confirmed and not overwritten by values from domonda's automated invoice data extraction.
+will be marked as confirmed and not overwritten by values from Domonda's automated invoice data extraction.
-Upload API confirmations can be overwritten by users of the domonda app, if they have sufficient rights.
+Upload API confirmations can be overwritten by users of the domonda app if they have sufficient rights.

 The optional form field `ebInterface` contains an XML file in the ebInterface 5.0 format as specified at:
 <https://www.wko.at/service/netzwerke/ebinterface-aktuelle-version-xml-rechnungsstandard.html>